Allie-98/Homework4/README.md

 If you want to monitor the robot's movement in RViz, particularly the mapping with the specific configuration required by the task, you can use the following command:

     $ ros2 launch rl_fra2mo_description display_fra2mo.launch.py

+# Note: Depending on the part of the homework you want to test, select the corresponding number from the terminal.